matematikaadit/notisen/README.md

 The command to compile and install the project is in the Makefile.
 You probably need specific version of weechat/weechat-plugin.h for it to works.

+After executing `make`, it will produce a shared object `hl.so` that you can use as weechat plugin by putting it in your weechat config directory.
+You can execute `make install` if you use the default weechat config location.

 # Todo/Future Improvement

 * Reduce the unsafe.